 Project-based learning makes grading easier as well.
 Grades are taken along the way before students ever begin creating the final product.
 Students really enjoy this because they know whatever they create is being evaluated by a real-world audience.
 “They’re much more excited about taking risks and doing their best,” Waller says.

 Blended learning techniques, such as project-based learning, are valuable in today’s classroom.
-Find out how blended learning fits perfectly into today’s digital age by downloading Istation’s FREE Blended Learning E-book here.
+Find out how blended learning fits perfectly into today’s digital age with a FREE copy of Istation's e-book Break Through With Blended Learning.